Madhu843/Madhu843/README.md

 # 👋 Hi, I'm Madhu

-🎯 **Aspiring Data Analyst** | SQL • Power BI • Tableau • Python
+🔍 **Aspiring Data Analyst** |
+📊 SQL • Power BI • Tableau • Python • Excel
-📊 I transform raw data into actionable insights and compelling visual stories.
+🎯 I specialize in transforming raw data into insights and interactive visual stories.

 ---

 ## 🧠 About Me

-I'm currently pursuing a BTech in Industrial and Systems Engineering at IIT Kharagpur.
+I'm currently pursuing a BTech in Industrial and Systems Engineering at **IIT Kharagpur**.
-With strong foundations in data querying, visualization, and reporting, I'm passionate about converting complex data into dashboards and insights that drive action.
+With a passion for data and decision-making, I enjoy working on real-world datasets, cleaning messy data, and creating dashboards that drive value.

+---

+## 🚀 Highlights

+- ✅ 7+ end-to-end projects in SQL, Tableau, Power BI, and Python
+- 📈 Hands-on experience in data cleaning, EDA, and dashboarding
+- 🌐 Familiar with API integration and automation in Python
+- 📊 Strong storytelling skills through interactive dashboards and reports

 ---